porkenvolf/top-weather/README.md

 TO DO:

-- FIX: when changing units as the first action the 'now' line doesnt render
+- FIX: Y axis should only have whole degree ticks
 - callApi every once in a while to refresh the data
 - manage async errors
 - un chancho